edwinchukus/sharp_gate_repo/README.md

 # Well, good.

 #Finally, Andre got here.
 Class captain just wanted to make sure everyone was
-here before turning up :-)
+#here before turning up :-)
 A round of applause for him

+deleted the Personal Project solution as some files are missing/corrupted